opensourcecobol/opensourcecobol4j/CONTRIBUTING.md

 # Pull Requests

-We will check pull requests which pass all CI checks which run tests and static code analysis.
+We will check pull requests that passed all CI checks running both tests and static code analysis.
-The static analysis checks whether C and Java source files are respectively formated with [clang-format](https://clang.llvm.org/docs/ClangFormat.html) and [google-java-format](https://github.com/google/google-java-format) and [PMD](https://pmd.github.io/) finds no error and warning in Java source files.
+The static analysis checks whether C and Java source files are formatted using [clang-format](https://clang.llvm.org/docs/ClangFormat.html) and [google-java-format](https://github.com/google/google-java-format) respectively, and whether [PMD](https://pmd.github.io/) finds no error and warning in Java source files.

 The below sections describe how to setup and run static code analysis.